ryan-zaatari/CreditCardRisk/index.md

 Another possible cause that has led to a lack of precision in our models happens to lie in the data itself.
 We believe the labelling of a "Fraudlent Client" is too broad.
 What do we mean by this?
 A client who pays mulitple installments late every month is labelled "Fraudulent" in our dataset.
 Now suppose we have a client who has paid all installments of past loans ontime but completely forgot to pay their last installment ontime, and as a result they pay it a day or two late.
 They are also labelled as "Fraudulent" in our dataset.
 This severity of late payments is not distinguished in our dataset, which may be making it hard for our model to have a high precision on fraudulent clients.
 This would also explain why PCA showed no features that held a significant amount of variance over the others.

 ## Conclusion
-We definitely have a better understanding of our data and believe methods such as RCF are appropriate models for the following problem, as it seems to better avoid overfitting than that of neural networks.
-To improve our model, it would be good to vary the ways we choose to optimize our parameters- whether that is changing our metric of optimization, optimizing our parameters on a wider range of values, or additionally optimizing our parameter **n_estimators**.
+Our project resulted in a robust model for credit risk assessment.
+We have a better understanding of our data and believe methods such as RCF are appropriate models for the following problem, as it seems to better avoid overfitting than that of neural networks.
+We can continue refining our models and methods, exploring parameter optimization- either changing our metric of optimization, optimizing our parameters on a wider range of values, or further optimizing the **n_estimators** parameter.

 ### Contribution Table